 A new comment to § 9-406 provides that the § 9-408 comment applies to § 9-406 as well.

-By excluding from the overrides “a security interest” in an ownership interest, the 2018 amendments permit outright sales of payment intangibles to go forward, as well as ordinary security interests in payment intangibles, and ordinary security interests in general intangibles that are not payment intangibles.
-The overrides remain in effect for general intangibles that are not LLC or partnership interests and for other classifications of personal property that are not relevant to this article.
+By excluding from the overrides a “security interest” in an ownership interest, when other law prevents outright sales of payment intangibles, ordinary security interests in payment intangibles, or ordinary security interests in general intangibles from going forward (and the relevant property is an ownership interest), Article 9 does not interfere with the effect of that other law.
+On the other hand, the overrides remain in effect (so that transfers continue to be enabled) for general intangibles that are not LLC or partnership interests and for other classifications of personal property that are not relevant to this article.

 The 2018 amendments were initially recommended by the P.E.B. in conjunction with representatives from the Joint Editorial Board on Uniform Unincorporated Organization Acts.
 They were then approved in accordance with the respective procedures of the UCC’s two sponsoring organizations, the American Law Institute and the Uniform Law Commission.
 As a result, they are now a part of the UCC’s official text.